Vermont has very few restrictions on gun laws compared to the rest of the U.S.

 (often encompasses the open carry permit)

-Offical Concealed Carry page for Vermont.
+Official Concealed Carry page for Vermont.

-Vermont does not issue gun permits.
+Vermont does not have an inheritance gun law.